 As mentioned, the stitches will dissolve but can be removed earlier if they irritate you.
-Please make an appointment with the practice nurse, at your GP's surgery, to remove the stitches for you.
+Please make an appointment with the practice nurse at your GP's surgery for the stitches.

 You may have a bath or shower the day after your surgery.
 Sexual relations can be resumed as soon as you are comfortable to do so.